WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * `SquareBracket_Tests.Given_ASectionNameWithOpeningBracket_When_TheValueIsAccessed_Then_WeGetTheExpectedValue()`
 * `SquareBracket_Tests.Given_ASectionNameWithClosingBracket_When_TheContentIsAccessed_Then_WeDontGetTheValue()`
 * `SquareBracket_Tests.Given_AnEmptySectionName_When_WeAccessAKey_Then_WeGetTheValue()`
+* `SquareBracket_Tests.Given_ASectionNameWithMissingClosingBracket_When_WeAccessAKey_Then_WeGetTheValue()`
+* `SquareBracket_Tests.Given_ASectionNameWithMissingOpeningBracket_When_WeAccessAKey_Then_WeDontGetTheValue()`

 Insights:

 * Basically, this functionality works as expected
 * The section can be accessed case-insensitive
 * The section name can be an empty string
-* The section name can contain an opening square bracket
+* The section name can contain an opening square bracket.
+It will be part of the section name.
 * The section name must not contain a closing square bracket.
-Parsing of the section name stops at the first closing square bracket
+Parsing of the section name stops at the first closing square bracket.
+* The section in the file needn't have a closing square bracket.
+Parsing of the section name will also end at the linebreak.

 > If this parameter is **NULL**, the **GetPrivateProfileString** function copies all section names in the file to the supplied buffer.